malopeza1226/mdq-viewer/README.md

-# mdq — a jq-like tool for markdown
+# A jq-like tool for markdown

 `mdq` lets you format (in terminal), filter and format markdown documents from the command line.
 Think `jq`, but for markdown.